Prospects for detecting asteroid-mass primordial black holes in extreme mass-ratio inspirals with continuous gravitational waves: Analysis considerations

 \subsection{Varying $\dot{f}_{\rm max}$}

 A major limitation of \cwh searches to probe asteroid-mass \pbhs is the linear signal model (\cref{eqn:deltaT}) and the $\fdotmax$ considered.
 These two criteria are linked: systems with chirp masses above a critical value will require us to use second- or third-order terms in \cref{eqn:ftay} to model them correctly.
 Furthermore, even among systems that do follow \cref{eqn:ftay}, $\fdotmax$ prevents higher frequencies from contributing to the sum in \cref{eqn:ratedenssolved}, which, as we will argue, degrades the constraint on $\ftilde$.
+Essentially, through \eqref{eqn:fdot_chirp}, the maximum $\fdot$, for a given chirp masses, fixes the maximum frequency that we can use to constrain $\ftilde$.

 We thus ask the question: if \cwh searches retain the signal model in \cref{eqn:ftay} but could increase $\fdotmax$, how would the ability to constrain $\ftilde$ change in \et?
 We provide an answer to this question in \cref{fig:allvaryfdotmax}.
-These plots show that for $10^{-9}$ Hz/s $\leq\fdotmax\leq 10^{-7}$ Hz/s does not alter the sensitivity much, since the linearity condition in \cref{eqn:ftay} is violated.
+These plots show that for $10^{-9}$ Hz/s $\leq\fdotmax\leq 10^{-7}$ Hz/s, the projected constraints on $\ftilde$ are almost identical, since the linearity condition in \cref{eqn:ftay} is violated.
 Thus, if we remove both the linearity condition and $\fdotmax$, which would, in practice, require asteroid-mass \pbhs to be searched for with different methods \cite{Miller:2020kmv,Andrés-Carcasona:2023df,Alestas:2024ubs}, we find orders of magnitude improvement in the constraint on $\ftilde$.
 We will evaluate the suitability of these different methods to probe asteroid-mass \pbhs in \cref{subsec:change}.